AnvayB/Bookshelf-Builder/README.md

 ## Show Book
 ![show book](https://github.com/AnvayB/Bookshelf-Builder/assets/53208269/4e3ca555-7d1b-4314-a032-a60c31d0e60f)
 - Users can look at more information regarding their books by clicking the `ⓘ` icon in the Operations section.
-- They are also given the option to learn more about the book, which opens a new tab with the book already in the search query.
+- They are also given the option to `Learn More` about the book, which opens a new tab with the book already in the search query.
 ![Learn More](https://github.com/AnvayB/Bookshelf-Builder/assets/53208269/3e24593e-6daf-4339-99b8-96970d071d5d)

 ## Edit Book